 Following this, an anisotropic depth velocity model building sequence was applied to each survey.
 To reveal potential presalt plays and reduce structural uncertainty, the intricate, often included and occasionally punctured Messinian salt bodies, required special attention to ensure the depth velocity model compensated for these imaging challenges.

-Comparison of initial conventional and final GeoStreamer data from the PGS MultiClient Cyprus data library.
-Left is the image with the initial model, right is with the final model.
+Cyprus: Comparison of initial conventional and final GeoStreamer data from the PGS data library.
+Left is the image with the initial model, and right is with the final model.
 Note the significant improvement in event continuity and geological simplicity.

 Innovative Workflows Reveal the Presalt